 My role: UX Research, UX Design, Visual Design, Branding.

 Deliverables: Key Requirements, User Surveys, Competitive Analysis, User Personas, User Stories, User Flows, Wireframes, Usability Testing, High Fidelity Mock Ups, Prototype, Journey maps.

 Tools Used: Figma, Photoshop, Illustrator, InVision, UsabilityHub, Draw.io, Pen & Paper.

 Not only is there very little awareness about CSA’s in the general population, but even for people who are aware, there are very few centralized resources of information about ALL the CSA options available in a particular area.

 Further, there are many common frustrations that CSA users indicate are a barrier to retention, frustrations that could potentially be alleviated through the use of an app.

-The main frustration reported by current and former CSA members is simply knowing what they will be receiving each week and what to do with it.
+The main frustration reported by current and former CSA members is simply not knowing what they will be receiving each week and what to do with it.